8 Tiled Staircase Ideas That You'll Want to See

 If you have eye-catching tiles in mind, stair risers are the perfect place to showcase them.

-In this example, the wooden treads are lovely, but the tiled risers are the real stars of the show:
+In this example, the stone treads are lovely, but the tiled risers are the real stars of the show:

 3. Mix Up the Patterns